Heinz Brücher

 Heinz Brücher (14 January 1915, Darmstadt, Grand Duchy of Hesse – 17 December 1991, Mendoza Province, Argentina) was a botanist and plant breeder who served as a member of the special science unit in the SS Ahnenerbe in Nazi Germany.
 He was part of a SS Sammelkommando that raided the plant genome material and seed collections of the Soviet Union.
-After the Second World War, he moved to South America and worked as a professor of botany in Argentina and other countries in South America.
+After the Second World War, Brücher moved to South America and worked as a professor of botany in Argentina and other countries in South America.
 He served as an advisor to UNESCO on biology.